Brink's Prepaid Mastercard® Review

-This card offers cardholders cash whenever they refer friends.
+The Brink’s card offers a refer-a-friend bonus.
 You’ll receive $20 whenever a friend that you referred signs up for a card and loads at least $40.
 That friend also receives $20.

 You can also look forward to getting rewards when you make purchases using your prepaid card.
 The company will send offers directly to your account from stores, restaurants, and brands that you like.
 You’ll get money credited back to your account when you accept the offers and make purchases.
 This aspect of the card works a lot like loyalty programs offered by some credit cards.

 Final Word on the Brink’s Prepaid Mastercard